NYULibraries/ariadne/backend/README.md

 the OpenURL.
 It is essentially an API wrapper for the [SFX LinkResolver](https://exlibrisgroup.com/products/primo-discovery-service/sfx-link-resolver/), and so is itself an OpenURL Link Resolver.

-Under the hood it translates the OpenURL query string parameters to an XML `ContextObject` for POST'ing to the [SFX Web Service](https://developers.exlibrisgroup.com/sfx/apis/web_services/openurl/), parses the XML response into a JSON string which it delivers to the frontend.

 The backend application is a CLI which in addition to providing the REST API server functionality also includes useful commands for debugging in the terminal.